jeongtaebang/TransferMarkt/README.md

 - `manager_creds.csv`: Username and passwords of all managers in our DB.
 Stored in CSV for reference (since plaintext passwords are not stored in the database itself).

 ## How to Use:
 We have a server running on AWS.
 You may log in at `http://transfermarkt.live/signin`.
-Please contact us for credentials.  s
+Please contact us for credentials.

 Gillian Yue
 Jeong Tae Bang